JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 ## Not enough money

 Another obstacle to successful relocation is the cost of moving, fitting-out new premises and re-establishing the business.
 The relocation fund provided by Delancey stands at [£634,700](https://www.southwark.gov.uk/regeneration/elephant-and-castle?chapter=20), with a vague commitment to an unspecified greater amount, after _‘all claims have been properly assessed’_ and _‘taking into account genuine trader hardship’_.
 This averages out at a £17,630 per trader, given thirty-six traders and a very modest £8,034, given 79 traders.
 In fact, the costs will of course vary, according to size and other needs.
-By way of example, a mobile phone business was quoted £93,613, excluding VAT, for the fit-out works of a 65 sq m unit at Elephant Park.
+By way of example, a mobile phone business was quoted £121,424 including VAT, for the fit-out works of a 65 sq m unit at Elephant Park.

 ![](http://35percent.org/img/traderscomp.jpeg)